la2050/archive/_projects/2016/those-who-can-teach-elevating-teacher-solutions-for-student-needs.md

   - Advisors/board members
   - 'Staff '
   - Publicity/awareness
+project_description: >-
+  E4E-LA is building a movement of teachers to take action on behalf of student success.
+As our district responds to decades of demand for better public schools by trying to implement higher standards, healthier school climates, and improved rates of entry to colleges and careers, E4E-LA provides teachers with opportunities to learn about education policy, network with policy makers, and participate in leadership development and advocacy campaigns to make LA a great place to learn and teach.
 project_impact: >-
   ["College matriculation rates","District-wide graduation rates","Proficiency
   in English and Language Arts and Math","Student education pipeline","Students’